Baltic Sustainability Awards

 9.3.
 If the usage of the Official Materials negatively impacts the public image of the Organizer and/or of the Awards, the Organizer may prohibit further use of the Official Materials by written notice.

 9.4.
-The Organizers may use the names and logos of the Finalists and the Winners, quotes, photos, videos from the Future Forum and the Ceremony where the Participants are visible, and their online application forms except the Confidential Information in any communications related to the Awards in any media channels.
+The Organizers may use the names and logos of the Finalists and the Winners, quotes, photos, videos from the Awards even where the Participants are visible, and their online application forms except the Confidential Information in any communications related to the Awards in any media channels.

 9.5.
 The Organizers are allowed to publish any details related to the Finalists and the Winners, descriptions of their actions fostering sustainability and innovation development in the Baltics, their or their businesses' names, and other related information deemed appropriate in their absolute discretion.